valentina-s/SceneDB/README.md

 # ashdm

-Index CamHD video files by scenes.
+Database for OOI CamHD, where video files are indexed by scenes

 ## Setup and run the database